Ultimate 4.2 Vortec Guide

 With a tube frame chassis and a carbon-fiber body, the little-known mid-engined 81 Vortec Trailblazer would head to the likes of the Baja 500 and 1000 off-road events in 2000 with Larry Ragland behind the wheel.

 That’s not all either.
-With a 625 hp GMC Envoy build, Larry Ragland also competed at the Pikes Peak Hill Climb in 2000, claiming the overall win.
+With a 625 hp GMC Envoy build, Larry Ragland also competed at the legendary Pikes Peak Hill Climb in 2000, claiming the overall win.

 Built upon a modified Trans Am platform, this unlikely 4WD monster powered its way to success, proving the true capabilities of the inline-six.